Waste accounts provide an economy-wide view of how waste and recycled materials are managed and reused in Australia.

 Through the National Waste Policy 2018, all Australian governments have outlined their intent to help Australia transition to a circular economy, whereby the economic value of resources is maintained for as long as possible through reuse and recycling.
 The waste accounts provide information critical to achieving this objective.

-The Waste Account, Australia, Experimental Estimates, 2016-2017 published by the Australian Bureau of Statistics (ABS) represents the first step of an incremental process to improve our understanding of waste material flow and value at a national scale.
-By presenting physical waste data paired with monetary data, from a whole-of-economy perspective, the experimental account improves the information base available for market development.
+The National Waste Account published by the Australian Bureau of Statistics (ABS) is part of an incremental process to improve our understanding of waste material flow and value at a national scale.
+By presenting physical waste data paired with monetary data, from a whole-of-economy perspective, the account improves the information base available for market development.

 The account improves on available information on Australia’s production of waste and associated waste industries.
-The account uses the 2018 National Waste Report and combines this with a range of information from the ABS.
-This provides a more detailed breakdown on Australia’s generation and management of waste.
+The account uses data collected for the National Waste Report and combines this with a range of information from the ABS.
+This provides a detailed breakdown on Australia’s generation and management of waste.

 - financial values on waste services developed in accordance with ABS standards which allows this data to be analysed with other industry sectors and better integrated with national economic indicators.